uio-bmi/immuneML/docs/source/specification.rst

 ML methods
 -----------

+From version 3.x, immuneML includes both various types of classifiers and generative models.

+ML methods for classification
+''''''''''''''''''''''''''''''''

 When choosing which ML method(s) are most suitable for your use-case, please consider the following table.
 The table describes which of the ML methods can be used for binary classification (two classes per label), and which can be used for multi-class classification.
 Note that all classifiers can automatically be used for multi-label classification in immuneML.

 Furthermore, it describes what type of dataset the classifier can be applied to, and whether a third level of nested cross-validation can be used for the selection of model parameters (scikit-learn classifiers).